Chapter 25:

 Anyway, the villagers filled us in on the town's fate prior to our arrival.
 Despite only having a couple of guardsmen, they put up quite a fight.
 Farmers, labourers and lumberjacks stood firm against the invading men of metal.
 It was such a battle that a couple of hundred people actually managed to escape the town in the ensuing chaos, fleeing further south to other smaller villages and hamlets.

 Like I said, it's been a hectic couple of weeks.
-I'd like to follow all this up with some piffy remark, 'past all this exposition, Eshu is feeling much better!' but that would be a lie.
+I'd like to follow all this up with some piffy remark about now, 'past all this exposition, Eshu is feeling much better!' but that would be a lie.

 Some rest did help her past the initial breakdown, but our magenta-haired wonder has not been herself at all.
 Meek and reserved, she's like a different person.
-Lila had her act as the blood ceremonies 'shrine-maiden' and has been teaching her and Ko lots more about magic, in an effort to keep her busy at least.
+Lila had her act as the blood ceremonies 'shrine-maiden' and has been teaching her and Ko lots more about magic, in an effort to keep her busy at least, but we're no closer to understanding what's eating at her.

 "Here we are," I declare, coming to a stop in front of one of the more substantial houses of our new settlement.
 A stone base foundation marks it as a more sturdy construction, and the veranda with smoking pit gives away its purpose - our very own forge!
 Every fort should have one.